American Revolutionary War

 In March 1776, in an early win for the newly-formed Continental Army under Washington's command, following a successful siege of Boston, the Continental Army successfully drove the British Army out of Boston.
 British commander in chief William Howe responded by launching the New York and New Jersey campaign, which resulted in Howe's capture of New York City in November.
 Washington responded by clandestinely crossing the Delaware River and winning small but significant victories at Trenton and Princeton.

 In the summer of 1777, as Howe was poised to capture Philadelphia, the Continental Congress fled to Baltimore.
 In October 1777, a separate northern British force under the command of John Burgoyne was forced to surrender at Saratoga in an American victory that proved crucial in convincing France and Spain that an independent United States was a viable possibility.
-France signed a commercial agreement with the rebels, followed by a Treaty of Alliance in February 1778.
-In 1779, the Sullivan Expedition undertook a scorched earth campaign against the Iroquois who were largely allied with the British.
-Indian raids on the American frontier, however, continued to be a problem.
+France signed a commercial agreement with the revolutionaries, followed by a Treaty of Alliance in February 1778.
+In 1779, the Sullivan Expedition undertook a scorched earth campaign against British-allied factions of the Haudenosaunee Confederacy (also Iroquois).
+Native American raids on the American frontier, however, continued to be a problem.
 Also, in 1779, Spain allied with France against Great Britain in the Treaty of Aranjuez, though Spain did not formally ally with the Americans.

 Howe's replacement Henry Clinton intended to take the war against the Americans into the Southern Colonies.
-Despite some initial success, British General Cornwallis was besieged by a Franco-American army in Yorktown, Virginia in September and October 1781.
+Despite some initial success, British General Cornwallis was besieged by a Franco-American army in Yorktown, Virginia, in September and October 1781.
 The French navy cut off Cornwallis's escape and he was forced to surrender in October.
 The British wars with France and Spain continued for another two years, but fighting largely ceased in North America.
 In the Treaty of Paris, signed on September 3, 1783, Great Britain acknowledged the sovereignty and independence of the United States, bringing the American Revolutionary War to an end.
 The Treaties of Versailles resolved Great Britain's conflicts with France and Spain, and forced Great Britain to cede Tobago, Senegal, and small territories in India to France, and Menorca, West Florida, and East Florida to Spain.